jimasp/behave-vsc/CONTRIBUTING.md

 - b. clear all test results, Run a single test
 - c. clear all test results, Run all feature tests and check that the run stop button works
 - d. clear all test results, Set a breakpoint, debug a single test and check it stops on the breakpoint, play it through and check the test result is updated in the test UI tree
-- e. clear all test results, Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)
+- e. clear all test results, Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once or hit Shift+F5 twice)

 #### 3. Run change-specific manual UI tests